Guizhou: Economy

+Guizhou's economy has historically relied on a few industries like tobacco, timber, energy, and mining.
 Its natural industry includes timber and forestry.
 Guizhou is also the third largest producer of tobacco in China, and home to the well-known brand Guizhou Tobacco.
 Other important industries in the province include energy (electricity generation) – a large portion of which is exported to Guangdong and other provinces – and mining, especially in coal, limestone, arsenic, gypsum, and oil shale.
 Guizhou's total output of coal was 118 million tons in 2008, a 7% growth from the previous year.
 Guizhou's export of power to Guangdong equaled 12% of Guangdong's total power consumption.
 Over the next 5 years Guizhou hopes to increase this by as much as 50%.

 Historically, Guizhou was a poorer province with lagging development.
 It was a major recipient of China's investment in industrial capacity during the Third Front campaign.